Ensuring success with targeted personnel management

 Adherence to the agreed regulations of both our code of conduct and our company agreements is very important to us, which is why KHS substantiates this with various audits and tests as a matter of course.
 These include:

 - Assessments for exceeding work time limits

 - Cooperation with the employers’ liability insurance association

 - External audits and certificates such as EcoVadis.

-Our day-to-day dealings with one another, the working conditions on site and the salaries and additional benefits we provide are seen by our employees as a mark of our esteem and fairness.
+Our day-to-day dealings with one another, the working conditions on site and the salaries and additional benefits we provide are seen by our employees as a mark of our esteem and a sign of fairness.
 If we are to commit our employees to the company in the long term, it is very important that they have a sense of purpose in their own work and receive recognition for it.
+The current implementation of agreements governing remote work since July 2022, for instance, regulations on leave of absence and working hours are further aspects.
 Long years of service to the company and a low fluctuation rate are both indicators of the level of satisfaction among our employees.

-Our employees receive an attractive salary – whether they are on the regular pay scale or not.
-Salaries consist of a fixed sum and a fair, performance-oriented allowance.
+KHS personnel are employed based on collective wage agreements or individually negotiated tariffs.
+Salaries consist of a fixed sum and a fair performance-oriented allowance.
 The respective collective wage agreements of the metal and electrical industry apply, to which KHS is committed thanks to its membership of various trade associations.
+In addition, KHS pays portions of earnings above the pay scale, such as a higher premium for overtime.
 Moreover, our company car guidelines clearly regulate when employees can make use of one of the vehicles in our fleet.